 - Positive example: Explain polymorphism to me in your own words.

-- Negative example: If I want to define a class that cannot be instantiated, but define some of the behavior for subclasses, what keyword do in the class declaration?
+- Negative example: If I want to define a class that cannot be instantiated, but define some of the behavior for subclasses, what keyword goes in the class declaration?

 - Enough sorts